Todd Huffman: Humanity+

 In January 2009, Huffman was elected to the board of directors of Humanity+, an organization dedicated to the promotion of transhumanism, an ideology that promotes enhance longevity, cognition, physical performance, and well-being of humans through technology.

-At the 2012 conference for Humanity+, Huffman gave a presentation on the microscopey technology being developed by his company 3Scan.
+At the 2012 conference for Humanity+, Huffman gave a presentation on the microscopy technology being developed by his company 3Scan.

 Disaster Response

 Starting in 2007, Huffman has worked with a variety of organizations on technologies for use in response to disasters or in conflict.
 He was a member of the disaster aid group Synergy Strike Force, a volunteer for the Humanitarian OpenStreetMap Team, and a researcher for DARPA.

-Huffman was a regular visitor to Jalalabad, in Afghanistan, where he worked with other technology workers affiliated with an informal group known as the Synergy Strike Force, using technology to help improve the quality of life for Afghan civilians and training them in the use of peaceful technologies such as computers and wireless internet, including the FabFi network.
+Huffman was a active in Jalalabad, in Afghanistan, where he worked with other technology workers affiliated with an informal group known as the Synergy Strike Force, using technology to help improve the quality of life for Afghan civilians and training them in the use of peaceful technologies such as computers and wireless internet, including the FabFi network.
 The group assisted in the FabLab project in Afghanistan.

 Huffman helped coordinate improvements to the OpenStreetMap efforts in Afghanistan and Haiti after the 2010 earthquake.
 He coordinated large scale data imports of aerial imagery provided by the US State Department and Harvard Humanitarian Initiative, coordinated licensing updates to existing road databases, and led on-the-ground training sessions for local users to update OpenStreetMap.

 Sharon Weinberger, author of a book about DARPA entitled The Imagineers of War, described Huffman influencing DARPA decision-makers on the use of technology in conflict.

 IST Research

-Huffman is cofounder of defense contractor IST Research.
+Huffman is a co-founder of defense contractor IST Research and served as Vice-President..
+IST Research was acquired by The Carlyle Group, the sixth largest private equity firm, in 2021.
+IST Research is a leading provider of open source data collection, population engagement, and content discovery solutions primarily for U.S. Government customers.
+IST Research provides access to hard-to-reach populations at scale through a proprietary technology platform, which enables customers to collect open source information and engage populations across various media channels.